Source Water Protection

 Under the Clean Water Act, 19 Source Protection Regions were established.
 Locally, the Crowe Valley, Ganaraska Region, Kawartha, Lower Trent and Otonabee Conservation Authorities have entered into a partnership to form the Trent Conservation Coalition Source Protection Region.
 At the same time the Ganaraska Region Conservation Authority became the Ganaraska Region Source Protection Area, and the Ganaraska Region Conservation Authority Board of Directors became the Ganaraska Region Source Protection Authority Board.

-The process undertaken to develop the Ganaraska Assessment Report and Ganaraska Source Protection Plan was led by the Trent Conservation Coalition Source Protection Committee in conjunction with local municipalities, the conservation/source protection authority, provincial ministries, non-governmental agencies and the public.
+The process undertaken to develop the Ganaraska Assessment Report and Ganaraska Source Protection Plan was led by the Trent Conservation Coalition Source Protection Committee in conjunction with local municipalities, the conservation / source protection authority, provincial ministries, non-governmental agencies and the public.

 The Ganaraska Source Protection Plan contains policies that protect existing and future drinking water sources by reducing or eliminating significant threats to the source of municipal drinking water.
 On January 1, 2015 the Ganaraska Source Protection Plan came into effect and policy implementation is well underway.

 We all have a role to play in caring for our water.
 If we want clean water tomorrow, we need to protect our sources of water today.
+Approximately 70 per cent of the population in the Ganaraska Region Source Protection Area obtain their drinking water from these six municipal residential drinking water systems.

 Risk Management Official

-The Ganaraska Region Conservation Authority provides Risk Management Official services for the Township of Hamilton.
 For inquiries about home sales, Planning Act Application notices and Risk Management Plans within the vulnerable areas of Camborne and Creighton Heights, please contact Pam Lancaster, GRCA Conservation Lands Coordinator.